audiconnect/audi_connect_ha/readme.md

 **scan_interval**

-- specify in minutes how often to fetch status data from carnet (optional, default 5 min, minimum 1 min)
+- specify in minutes how often to fetch status data from Audi Connect (optional, default 10 min, minimum 1 min)

 **name**